yoavmil/WhereIsJerusalem/README.md

 # WhereIsJerusalem
-This webpage is for knowing where Jerusalem is using WebAR.
-It is actually an educational page for lerning and testing AR.js.
+This project is for learning WebAR.
+This branch is a template for Angular + Three with AR simple example of displaying 10 spheres around the camera.

 ## Deployment
 Using https://github.com/angular-schule/angular-cli-ghpages#quickstart-local